keithalewis/papers/capm/vector-space.md

 A _vector space_ is an _abelian group_ with a _scalar multiplication_ that satisfies the
 _distributive law_ with respect to the vector space addition.
 A vector is not just a list of numbers, it is a mathematical object that satisfies certain conditions.
-Vectors can be added to get a new vector, or be multiplied by a scalar value.
+Vectors can be added to get a new vector or be multiplied by a scalar value.
 For example, functions are vectors and linear transformations between vector spaces are also vectors.